Spot the ball

 Is your spot the ball scheme a game of chance?

 Your scheme could be a game of chance.

 If participants are required to take part or be successful in more than three processes before winning a prize you will require a remote casino operating licence.

 Is your spot the ball scheme a prize competition?

-Your spot the ball scheme could be a prize competition, depending on how you arrange it.
+Your spot the ball scheme could be a prize competition.

-To be a genuine prize competition, rather than a lottery, there must be an element of skill, knowledge or judgment that is reasonably likely to prevent a significant proportion of people who wish to participate from doing so or prevent a significant proportion of people who participate from receiving a prize.
+To be a prize competition, there must be an element of skill, knowledge or judgement that is likely to prevent a high proportion of people from taking part, or prevent a high proportion of people winning a prize.

-For example, if a panel of judges determine the position of the ball and participants have to apply judgment, skill or knowledge to match their own decision of where the ball is with that of the panel, it is more likely to be a prize competition than a lottery.
+If a panel of judges decide the position of the ball and players have to apply judgement, skill or knowledge to match their own decision of where the ball is with that of the panel, it is more likely to be a prize competition than a lottery.